Architeuthis-Flux/Jumperless-docs/docs/09-odds-and-ends.md

 When you have it in `select` mode, the probe tip is getting 3.3V from a `GPIO` on the RP2350B driven `high`, and the LEDs get their power from the analog line, which is `ROUTABLE_BUFFER_IN` connected to `DAC 0` set to 3.3V.

 When you switch to `measure` mode, those roles get swapped, the LEDs are powered by that `GPIO`, and the probe tip is now `ROUTABLE_BUFFER_IN`.
 In the current firmware, that just stays at 3.3V so you can *kinda* sense pads in either mode (you may notice the sensing is a lot wonkier, that's because the `DAC` isn't perfectly calibrated to output *exactly* 3.3V.)
 But in the future, there will be some other stuff you can do in that mode treating it as an analog line (and of course, I'll forget to update this, if it's after like June 2025, double check this is still true.)

+##### A side effect of needing a crossbar connection to light the probe is that the LEDs in `Select` Mode act as a test of whether the Jumperless is properly making connections.

 ### Why am I using one of the precious two DACs and not another GPIO?